Arizona, Oklahoma join wave of transgender sports bans

 Outside the room where Mr. Stitt signed the bill, 26-year-old Cara Kleber, who is transgender, held a sign that read: “How does it feel bullying kids needing support?”

-“They’re not going to keep trans kids from playing sports, having fun, or living their lives,” Kleber said.
+“They’re not going to keep trans kids from playing sports, having fun, or living their lives,” Mx.
+Kleber said.
 “What they are going to do with this bill is tell them they’re not invited in spaces and amongst everyone else, that they’re not equal, that they’re not loved, that they’re not cared for.”

 In Oklahoma, several supporters of the measure said they were convinced to vote for it after University of Pennsylvania swimmer Lia Thomas, a trans woman, won a title earlier this month at the national NCAA Women’s Division I championship.